Lionel Messi Benched By Barcelona For La Liga Clash

 Koeman spoke about the possibility of resting Messi in his pre-match press conference on Friday.
 The Dutch coach insisted he would leave players out of his team if they weren’t 100%.

-There’s been no announcement from Barca that Messi is indeed suffering an injury, but a report in Spain has suggested the 33-year-old has a minor ankle problem.
+There’s been no announcement from Barca that Messi is indeed suffering an injury, but there is conflicting information flying about regarding why the Argentine is not in the starting XI.

-TV3 reporting Messi not risked from the starts as has a slight ankle problem
+Koeman's No.2 Alfred Schreuder: "We're not talking about an injury (for Messi), he's just not fresh.
+He has played a lot of games.
+Koeman has said: if you're not 100 percent fresh, it's better you start on the bench"

 — Samuel Marsden (@samuelmarsden) November 7, 2020